ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 .. _handlers_insertion_order:

-Handlers insertion order into the play
+Handler insertion order into the play
 --------------------------------------

 There is only one global, play-level scope for handlers regardless of where the handlers are defined, either in the ``handlers:`` section or in roles.
 The order in which handlers are added into the play is as follows: